SashankBharadwaj11/Analysis-of-Patient-Mortality-and-Readmission-using-MIMIC-iii-Dataset/README.md

 ## 5. Model Interpretability Using SHAP
 - SHAP for Interpretability:

--     - Used shap.Explainer for general models and TreeExplainer for tree-based models like XGBoost, CatBoost, and Decision Trees.
+-     - Used shap.Explainer for general models and TreeExplainer for tree-based models like XGBoost, CatBoost, and Decision Trees for SHAP values.

-      - SHAP Plots: Summary plots and bar plots were used to highlight the most important features affecting model decisions.
+      - SHAP Plots: Summary plots and bar plots were used to highlight the most important features affecting model decisions i.e Feature Ranking.

       - Ensured SHAP inputs matched post-transformation feature arrays for accurate explanation.